sachet0/dotfiles/README.md

-# dotfiles
+# Config Files

-dotfiles for i3 and polybar
+Config files for i3, nvim, polybar and zsh